heygautam2001/QSpiders/java.md

   - The process of cionverting one type of data into another type of  data is known as typecasting.
   - We have two types ---> primitive typecasting ----> Non-primitive. primitive ---> 1. widening 2. narrowing
-  - Nion primitive ----> 1.upcasting 2. down-casting
+  -   Non primitive ----> 1.upcasting 2. down-casting
   - Primitive typecasting
      - The process of converting one type of primitive data into another type primitive data is known as primitive typecasting.